smithtr/SpatialHealthOGH/README.md

 ## Challange Question
 This folder contains the data behind the motivating example for my challange question.
-See more here https://docs.google.com/document/d/1QfuvSjX6iL9ZTCmFsBeCakB3nEIJExd4RmDFjSKIcOc/edit?usp=sharing
+The question itself is in [this Google doc]( https://docs.google.com/document/d/1QfuvSjX6iL9ZTCmFsBeCakB3nEIJExd4RmDFjSKIcOc/edit?usp=sharing).

 ## Main Session
 This folder contains the materials for the session, taking place on Friday 3 September.
-A first draft of the slides can be viewed here: https://bit.ly/3krot0i
+A first draft of the slides [can be viewed here](https://bit.ly/3krot0i).